wrmndfzzy/Atomize/app/src/main/assets/readme.md

 =======
 Summary
 -------
 Atomize is the simplest PNG image compression app available for Android 5.0 and up.
-Developed by Team Wrmndfzzy, Atomize can shrink the file size of an image significantly, often by as much as by 70%, and maintains an image's transparency with little to no loss in quality.
+Developed by Team Wrmndfzzy, Atomize can shrink the file size of an image significantly, often by as much as 70%, and maintains an image's transparency with little to no loss in quality.

 Instructions
 ------------